 My older brother, Tim, has been a consistent pillar of support.
 The ice cream he snuck in was a treat.
 He’s helped out in so many ways.

 My sister, Becky, came from Iowa for a week and was a great help.
 She’s become such a good friend over the years.

 I, also, want to thank all of the friends and visitors who called and offered their support in many ways.
 Especially, my dear friend Bridget and my niece Andrea. – Thank you so much!
 Thank you Fred, Jill, Andrea R., Chris, Ryan, Alyena, Cece, Sophia, Mia and everyone for your visits.

 Thank you Michelle Malkin, Glenn Reynolds and Andrew Marcus.
 Andrew came down from Illinois three times to see me during my darkest hours.
 Thank you dear friend.
 Your presence lifted my spirit.

 Thank you Dana Loesch for taking time to sit with me.
 You lifted me in prayer.
-You just took the time to visit during this difficult days.
+You took the time to visit me during my suffering and pain.
 I will never forget your generosity and cherish your friendship.

 Thank you Doctors and Staff – You saved my life…

 I knew the heart surgury was difficult, but two weeks after the procedure Dr. Lee came in and told my sister and me, “You know, you were dead.”
 I truly believe this great surgeon saved my life.